Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • Professionals: The book is well suited for this group.
 Many professional non-lawyers work in many different areas relating to cyberlaw, and this includes information technology, information security, and compliance professionals, as well as managers, executives, and owners.
 They should understand basics of law, cyberlaw, and technology, so this book works for them.

 • Law school students: Suitable for many law students, who come with a wide variety of backgrounds and skills, especially depending what law school year they are in.
-A 1L does not have much law school in them yet.
-Law schools today may presume too much knowledge while this book does not.
+A first year law student ("1L") does not have much law school in them yet.
+Some say law schools today presume too much knowledge, while this book does not.
 Some areas may be obvious for many law students, they can be skimmed.
-For law school, this book should be supplemented by reading of cited references, such as case decisions and statutes.
+For law school, this book should be supplemented by reading and analysis of cited references, such as case decisions and statutes.
+The book cites them, so they are easy to find.
+My Cyberlaw Book Resources page has them conveniently on my website.

 • Any reader: This book is digestible for almost any reader.
-Law cannot be a topic exclusively for lawyers, and nor can cyberlaw.
+Law should not be a topic exclusively for lawyers, same for cyberlaw.
 We are a nation of laws and democracy where citizens have duties and need to understand basics of law.
 Nonlawyers can play a role in the discussion of the complex cyberlaw issues that affect us all.
 We can respect the knowledge and experience and opinions of lawyers while also realizing everyone should know something about the legal issues of the day, and everyone has a right to their opinion.
-Some say the best path to a well-reasoned opinion on a cyberlaw issue is to first read my book.
+Some might say the best path to a well-reasoned opinion on a cyberlaw issue is to first read my book.

 Adjust your speed (choose your adventure) infographics

-To see an example of how coverage of each part can be tailored for different groups and courses, click on these images.
+To see an example of how coverage of each part can be tailored for different groups and courses, click on these images for a full screen lightbox view.

 College students (taking cyberlaw course) and cyberlaw book